Hillary Clinton

-Clinton made a second presidential run in 2016, winning the Democratic nomination, and ran in the general election with Virginia senator Tim Kaine as her running mate.
-Clinton lost the presidential election to Republican opponent Donald Trump in the Electoral College, despite winning the popular vote by close to 3 million votes.
-Following her loss, she wrote her third memoir, What Happened, and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.
-Since February 2023, she has served on the faculty of the School of International and Public Affairs at Columbia University.
+Following her loss, she wrote multiple books and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.
+In 2011, Clinton was appointed the Honorary Founding Chair of the Institute for Women, Peace and Security at Georgetown University, and the awards named in her name has been awarded annually at the university.
+Since 2020, she has served as Chancellor of Queen's University Belfast.
+In 2023, Clinton joined Columbia University as a Professor of Practice at the School of International and Public Affairs.

 Early life and education

 Early life

 Hillary Diane Rodham was born on October 26, 1947, at Edgewater Hospital in Chicago, Illinois.
 She was raised in a Methodist family who first lived in Chicago.
 When she was three years old, her family moved to the Chicago suburb of Park Ridge.
-Her father, Hugh Rodham, was of English and Welsh descent, and managed a small but successful textile business, which he had founded.
+Her father, Hugh Rodham, was of English and Welsh descent, and founded a small but successful textile business.
 Her mother, Dorothy Howell, was a homemaker of Dutch, English, French Canadian (from Quebec), Scottish, and Welsh descent.
-She had two younger brothers, Hugh and Tony.
+She grew up with two younger brothers, Hugh and Tony.

 As a child, Rodham was a favorite student among her teachers at the public schools she attended in Park Ridge.
 She participated in swimming and softball and earned numerous badges as a Brownie and a Girl Scout.
 She was inspired by U.S. efforts during the Space Race and sent a letter to NASA around 1961 asking what she could do to become an astronaut, only to be informed that women were not being accepted into the program.
-She attended Maine East High School, where she participated in the student council and school newspaper and was selected for the National Honor Society.
+She attended Maine South High School, where she participated in the student council and school newspaper and was selected for the National Honor Society.
 She was elected class vice president for her junior year but then lost the election for class president for her senior year against two boys, one of whom told her that "you are really stupid if you think a girl can be elected president".
 For her senior year, she and other students were transferred to the then-new Maine South High School.
 There she was a National Merit Finalist and was voted "most likely to succeed."
 She graduated in 1965 in the top five percent of her class.